 Flying foxes, also known as fruit bats, are the largest flying mammals on earth.
 There are three species in the region.

-Koalas can often be seen throughout the region.
+Koalas can often be seen throughout the region and are particularly active during the breeding season.
 To support the region's koalas Council implements a koala conservation program.

 Two species of freshwater eels can be found in waterbodies in the region - the common Longfin eel and the Shortfin eel.